porya-gohary/real-time-task-generators/README.md

 ⚠️ NOTE: This DAG generator does not produce fork-join graphs.

 #### Output format:
 The DAG generator tool works with standard XML format ([Example](./example/taskset-0.xml)).
-Each XML file contain the following information:
+Each XML file contains the following information:
 - Task specification:
     * Task name (should start with "T")
     * Best-case execution time (BCET)